-As at December 31, 2019, 12.5 percent (2018 - 14.4 percent) of the Fund's net assets attributable to holders of redeemable units were invested in securities traded on North American stock exchanges.
-If security prices on the North American stock exchanges had increased or decreased by 10 percent as at the period end, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately \$866,000 (2018 - \$909,000) respectively.
+As at December 31, 2020, 15.1 percent (2019 - 12.5 percent) of the Fund's net assets attributable to holders of redeemable units were invested in securities traded on North American stock exchanges.
+If security prices on the North American stock exchanges had increased or decreased by 10 percent as at the year end, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately \$1,057,000 (2019 - \$866,000) respectively.
 In practice, the actual results may differ from this sensitivity analysis and the difference could be material.
 There was no significant indirect exposure to price risk from securities held by the underlying funds.